TranHoang/flask-helloworld-devops/aws/ecs-stack.md

         The open port on our container.
 My flask application use port 5000 then I input port 5000 here.

   * Advanced container configuration
     * HealCheck: Ignore it.
 We can config in ELB - Application load balancer.
     * Environment
       * CPU Units: The number of cpu units to reserve for the container.
 The total CPU Units for all containers in a task must be less than the CPU Units we define in the Task CPU above.
       * Essentials: True.
 We are creating the only one flask application container on this task then we mark this container is True to stop the task if this container is failure.
       * Entry point: The command to start our flask application.
 I use bin/flask-run.sh
       * Command: Leave it blank because we already define the entry point.
 Please check out this link to understand entry point, command and their best practice recommendation.
 [Link](https://medium.freecodecamp.org/docker-entrypoint-cmd-dockerfile-best-practices-abc591c30e21)
       * Working directory
         * The default working directory in the container.
-Leave it blank if we would like to use the default directory defined in in the Dockerfile.
+Leave it blank if we would like to use the default directory defined in the the Dockerfile.
       * Env Variables The environment variables such as: Database login credential, other configs:
         * DB_HOST: Database Host Name
         * DB_NAME: Database Name
         * DB_PWD: Database Password
         * DB_USER_NAME: Database User name
         * FLASK_APP: The flask application variable environment.
         * FLASK_ENV: production
         * PYTHONPATH: /app/src/ This folder contain all modules in todo application.
 We define to help python find out our modules.
       * Networking: Ignore it.
       * Storage and logging: Leave everything as default.
-    * Storage and logging: Leave everything as default
       * Resource limits and Docker Label: Ignore it.

 ## IV.Create service to run the above task